docker-library/docs/jenkins/content.md

 # Passing Jenkins launcher parameters

-Argument you pass to docker running the jenkins image are passed to jenkins launcher, so you can run for sample :
+Arguments you pass to docker running the jenkins image are passed to jenkins launcher, so you can run for example :

 ```console
 $ docker run jenkins --version